The 20 amino acids found in terrestrial life forms.

 Amino acids link together through a special bond, called a peptide bond, to form peptides, which are short chains, or polypeptides, which are much longer chains.
-Proteins are made up of various proportions of 20 commonly occuring amino acids (see the table below).
-The sequence of these amino acids in the protein determines the protein's molecular shape, properties, and biolgical role.
+Proteins are made up of various proportions of 20 commonly occurring amino acids (see the table below).
+The sequence of these amino acids in the protein determines the protein's molecular shape, properties, and biological role.

 Plants and many microorganisms can synthesize amino acids from simple inorganic compounds, but animals must obtain the amino acids they need in their diet.
-So-called sssential amino acids are those that an organism, such as a human being, cannot synthesize and therefore has to be ingested as part of the diet.
+So-called essential amino acids are those that an organism, such as a human being, cannot synthesize and therefore has to be ingested as part of the diet.
 Of the 20 amino acids used in the human body, eight of them are "essential" in adults.
 They are lysine, threonine, methionine, isoleucine, leucine, valine, phenylalanine, and tryptophan.
 Two others, arginine and histidine, are essential only in children.

 The manufacture of amino acids represents one of the earliest stages in prebiotic molecular evolution and, it turns out, one of the easiest to accomplish in the laboratory.
 Pioneering work in this field was carried out by Alfonso Herrara in his Laboratory of Plasmogeny in Mexico City, between 1924 and 1942, and by Stanley Miller and Harold Urey in their famous experiment of 1953.